Virus forces cancellation of iconic events like Oktoberfest

-COPENHAGEN (AP) — Spain canceled the Running of the Bulls in July, the U.S. scrapped the national spelling bee in June and Germany even called off Oktoberfest, making it clear Tuesday that the effort to beat back the coronavirus and return to normal could be a long and dispiriting process.
+ATLANTA (AP) — Spain called off the Running of the Bulls in July, the U.S. scrapped the national spelling bee in June and Germany canceled Oktoberfest five months away, making it clear Tuesday that the effort to beat back the coronavirus and return to normal could be a long and dispiriting process.

-Amid growing impatience over the shutdowns that have thrown millions out of work, European countries continued to reopen in stages, while in the U.S., one state after another — mostly ones led by Republican governors — outlined plans to gradually get back to business in the coming days.
+Amid growing impatience over the shutdowns that have thrown tens of millions out of work, European countries continued to reopen in stages, while in the U.S., one state after another — mostly ones led by Republican governors — outlined plans to gradually get back to business.

+All indications are that some businesses won’t necessarily spring back to life when they get the all-clear.

+Mark Lebos, owner of Strong Gym in Savannah, Georgia, where Gov. Brian Kemp announced plans to let gyms reopen this week, said it would be professional negligence to do so right now.

+“We are not going to be a vector of death and suffering,” he said.

-The push to reopen has set off warnings from health authorities and politicians that the crisis that has killed well over 170,000 people worldwide is far from over, with deaths still mounting, and that relaxing the stay-at-home restrictions too quickly could enable the virus to come storming back.
+With deaths and infections still rising around the world, the push to reopen has set off warnings from health authorities that the crisis that has killed well over 170,000 people globally, including more than 42,000 in the United States, is far from over and that relaxing the stay-at-home orders too quickly could enable the virus to come surging back.

 The economic damage mounted as stocks dropped around the world and oil prices suffered an epic collapse.

-A barrel of U.S. oil to be delivered in May was $5.38 in morning trading, or about the cost of a fancy latte.
-A day earlier, the price was negative for the time ever, with the market so glutted with oil and running out of places to store it that sellers were essentially offering to pay buyers almost $38 a barrel just to take it off their hands.
+A barrel of U.S. oil to be delivered in May was $5.38 in morning trading, or a little more than the cost of a fancy latte.
+A day earlier, the price was negative for the first time ever, with the market so glutted with oil and running out of places to store it that sellers were essentially offering to pay buyers almost $38 a barrel just to take it off their hands.

-African officials have been outspoken about the need for medical supplies across the 54-nation continent, where health care systems are weak and could become overwhelmed.

-Even under a best-case scenario, Africa will need $44 billion for testing, personal protective equipment and treatment of coronavirus, according to a U.N. report.
-The worst-case scenario estimates $446 billion.
-The continent has recorded more than 1,100 deaths.
+The crisis hit home at President Donald Trump ’s Mar-a-Lago club in Palm Beach, Florida, which laid off 153 workers, including bartenders, cooks, dishwashers and housekeepers.

-In Europe, Denmark, Austria, Spain and Germany began allowing some people back to work, including hairdressers, dentists and construction workers. and some stores were cleared to reopen.
+In Europe, Denmark, Austria, Spain and Germany began allowing some people back to work, including hairdressers, dentists and construction workers, and some stores were cleared to reopen or will soon get the OK.

+Austrian Chancellor Sebastian Kurz said the government will be watching carefully and will “pull the emergency brake” if necessary.

 But in an indication that it will be a long time before life returns to normal, Spain canceled its Running of the Bulls in Pamplona, the more than 400-year-old event made world-famous by Ernest Hemingway’s 1926 novel “The Sun Also Rises.”
 It was also called off during the Spanish Civil War in the 1930s.

-The U.S. canceled the Scripps National Spelling Bee.
-The competition has been held since 1925 and was scrubbed only once before — in 1943-45, because of World War II.
+The Scripps National Spelling Bee in the U.S. was canceled.
+The competition has been held since 1925 and was last scrubbed in 1945, during World War II.

-“Our hearts go out to the spellers who won’t get their final shot at winning because of the pandemic and the difficult decisions it is prompting us to make,” said Paige Kimble, executive director.
+“Our hearts go out to the spellers who won’t get their final shot at winning,” said Paige Kimble, executive director.

-The U.S. has recorded more than 42,000 deaths — the highest in the world — and nearly 800,000 infections. according to a Johns Hopkins University count, though the true figures around the world is believed much higher, in part because of limited testing, difficulties in counting the dead and efforts by some governments to hide the extent of their outbreaks.

-Germany called off the world-famous, centuries-old Oktoberfest beer festival in Munich, which draws about 6 million visitors each year in the fall.
+Germany called off the centuries-old Oktoberfest beer festival in Munich, which draws about 6 million visitors each year.
+It was previously canceled during the two world wars; during a period of hyperinflation in Germany in 1923; and twice because of cholera outbreaks in the 1800s.

 “We agreed that the risk is simply too high,” Bavarian governor Markus Soeder said.

-“Many citizens are tired of the efforts that have been made so far and would like a significant loosening of these measures, or even their total abolition,” Conte said on Facebook. ”A decision of that kind would be irresponsible.’’

-In the U.S., some states, including Georgia, South Carolina, Tennessee, West Virginia and Colorado, announced plans to begin reopening in stages in the coming days, despite the concerns of health officials.
-Boeing and at least one other American heavy equipment manufacturer resumed production.
+In the U.S., some states, including South Carolina, Tennessee, West Virginia and Colorado, announced plans to begin reopening in stages in the coming days.
+Governors from other states said they first need help from Washington in ramping up testing to help keep the virus in check.

-But governors and local officials from many other states said they lack necessary testing supplies and warned they could get hit by a second wave of infections.

-And the experience in places like China makes it clear that businesses will not necessarily spring back to life once they get the all-clear.
-Customers may be hesitant to go out, and some businesses may not see any financial sense in opening up right away.
+Political tensions were high.
+Some sheriffs in Washington state, Michigan and Wisconsin said they won’t enforce stay-at-home orders.
+The governors of those states have faced mounting calls to ease restrictions and have been targeted by protesters egged on by Trump, frustrated over the tanking economy.

 “I think most of our customers are not ready to venture out yet,” she said.